Red Front Porch Benefits Flagstone Patios

 There are few things kids love more than a porch swing, and this one will grow with the family.
-Ceiling fans help cool the space during sultry summer days, while three copper-finish lanterns contribute to the ambience.
+Ceiling fans help cool the space during sultry summer days, while three copper-finish lanterns contribute to the ambiance.
 This porch’s impactful accent color is a zesty yellow-green hue.
 This is a perfect place for enjoying the weather and nature while shaded from the elements.
 Tiny potted plants in varying sizes perch on the sills of the screen frames and add a touch of whimsy.
-The light fabric and flooring balances the gravity provided by the ceiling, which is painted in a dark green hue, and the fireplace, which is built from an array of rounded stone.
+The light fabric and flooring balance the gravity provided by the ceiling, which is painted in a dark green hue, and the fireplace, which is built from an array of rounded stone.

 In lieu of a coffee table, this patio offers planters filled with ice and beverages—perfect for a party.
 The plants really steal the show in this patio tableau.
 No matter what color you choose, the powder-coated chairs will retain their integrity while stationed out in the garden season after season.
 Here, green lattice disappears into the mass of plants beyond and demarcates the spacious, open porch within.
 The effect is one of energy and beauty—it’s a lovely outdoor escape.
-When the wisteria covered the top, they realized it was a great room.
+When the wisteria-covered the top, they realized it was a great room.
 The burnt orange adds warmth and mixes well with the pops of leafy green in this beige-toned space.
 Pretty, white outdoor draperies frame the space.
 The mix of cream and apple green mirrors the contrast between the cream paint and verdant greenery beyond the patio.
 The brick chimney helps to draw the eye upward, creating height and keeping the attention on the fireplace, which features a mix of fieldstone and brick for added interest.

 A hanging lantern adds a brush of elegance.
 It’ couldn’t be a simpler space, but when you’re at the beach, what else do you need?